Ahmad6564/DSD-project/README.md

 * Busy/Ready Flags: Provides feedback on whether the transmitter is busy (tx_busy) and whether the receiver has successfully received a byte (rx_ready).

 #### Components:
-* Transmitter Module (uart_tx): Implements the logic to send data bit by bit, starting with a start bit and ending with a stop bit.
+* Transmitter Module: Implements the logic to send data bit by bit, starting with a start bit and ending with a stop bit.
-* Receiver Module (uart_rx): Captures serial data, stores it in a buffer, and outputs the received data when the transmission is complete.
+* Receiver Module: Captures serial data, stores it in a buffer, and outputs the received data when the transmission is complete.
-* Top-Level Module (uart_two_way_comm): Combines both the transmitter and receiver modules to enable full two-way communication.
+* Top-Level Module [uart_two_way_comm](#uart_two_way_comm): Combines both the transmitter and receiver modules to enable full two-way communication.

 ![image](https://github.com/user-attachments/assets/ba8b69ce-c5fa-4afb-9e4b-d1dce3bbf091)